|Born||in Los Angeles, California, USA|

 An incredible piece of 1960s eye candy, Jill St. John absolutely smoldered on the big screen, a trendy, cosmopolitan presence in lightweight comedy, spirited adventure and spy intrigue who appeared alongside some of Hollywood's most handsome male specimens.
 Although she was seldom called upon to do much more than frolic in the sun and/or playfully taunt and tempt her leading man as needed, this tangerine-topped stunner managed to do her job very, very well.
 A remarkably bright woman in real life, she was smart enough to play the Hollywood game to her advantage and did so for nearly two decades before looking elsewhere for fun and contentment.

-Born Jill Arlyn Oppenheim on August 19, 1940, in Los Angeles, she was on stage and radio from age five, prodded by a typical stage mother.
+Jill St. John was born Jill Arlyn Oppenheim on August 19, 1940, in Los Angeles, California, to Betty (Goldberg) and Edward Lou Oppenheim, a restaurant owner.
+Her father was of German Jewish descent, and her maternal grandparents were Jewish immigrants from Ukraine and Romania.
+Jill was on stage and radio from age five, prodded by a typical stage mother.
 Making her TV debut in a production of "A Christmas Carol," Jill began blossoming and attracting the right kind of attention in her late teens.
 She signed with Universal Pictures at age 16 and made her movie debut in Summer Love (1958) starring then-hot John Saxon.
 Moving ahead, she filled the bill as an exuberant, slightly dingy teen and as well as shapely love interest in such innocuous but fun films as The Remarkable Mr. Pennypacker (1959) and Holiday for Lovers (1959), Who's Been Sleeping in My Bed?
 (1963), Who's Minding the Store?
 (1963) and Honeymoon Hotel (1964).